 The most interesting and readable parts of the novel are Leith’s descriptions of the ins and outs of cookery school, different foods and dishes, running a restaurant and designing menus.
 The book is titled, after all, The Prodigal Daughter: The Food of Love Trilogy: Book 2.
 Book 1 is called “Laura’s Story”.

 Leith depicts not only the events in the families’ lives, but much more strikingly, the changing culinary trends, from cuisine classique, to haute cuisine, to nouvelle cuisine in the 1970s.

-Leith comes into her own when describing, lovingly and in detail, the preparation, dishes and menus of each era – like the bistros of the 60s.
+Leith comes into her own when describing, lovingly and in detail, the preparation, dishes and menus of each era – for instance the bistros of the 60s.
 It’s like a little cookbook within a novel, without the photos, but her words do quite well.
 So the critics have lauded her novel with praises like “delicious!” and “mouthwatering!”.

-[Describing angelica’s first day in a French cooking school:]
+[Describing Angelica’s first day in a French cooking school:]

 “‘Mademoiselle, the first thing you must learn in a French kitchen is that the only answer, the only answer, you give to the chef, is “Oui, Chef.”
 Nothing else.’
 Angelica’s heart quailed but she met his gaze, her chin up.
 ‘Comprenez-vous?’
 ‘Oui.’
 ‘Quoi?’
 ‘Oui, Chef.’” (p.36)